 Learners and leaders come alive whenever they engage in interesting new ideas together in ways that transform and benefit them both.
 You could say it’s a strength based process that builds on strengths of mentors at one time and on the strengths of mentees at another.

 Mentoring failed me early as my dad lacked skills to engage us, 2 brothers committed suicide and I ended up on Barrington Street, in downtown Halifax Nova Scotia at 14.

 Alone, penniless, no place to sleep – my journey away from typical chains-of-command began with stark realities.
 It also enabled me to learn by teaching others at the same time.

-If you’ve benefitted from people smarter than you, you’ve likely bypassed expert-heavy-mentoring – and have mindguided at its explorer best.
+If you’ve benefited from people smarter than you, you’ve likely bypassed expert-heavy-mentoring – and have mind-guided at its explorer best.

 From an early age I taught others in order to learn myself – and that explorer practice shaped a life’s work in a unique kind of mutual mentoring.

 I call it mind-guiding.
 Back then it seemed more about survival.
 Today research shows that we retain 90% by teaching others at the same time we are learning a thing.